bastosmichael/Veterans-Lighthouse-API-Example/README.md

 ### Front end
 ---
 Once you pull down all the files you will see an index.html file.
 The index.html file is the main front end file and is setup as a single page application with two pages(div tags).
-The first slot is a file uploader.
-The second slot is a table that has all GUIDS and statuses in circulation contained in a table.
+The first div tag is a file uploader.
+The second div tag is a table that has all GUIDS and statuses in circulation contained in a table.

 The front end uses axios.js and AJAX calls the complete it's transactions.